RobustRoundRobin/RRR/RRR-spec.md

 ### Multiple identity queues

-Ah, maybe not at first but definitely want a path to trying this.
+This is a medium-term goal but not currently a high priority ticket item.

 ### Initial enrolment